gesteves/acadia/README.md

 * `$ bundle exec rake preview`: Runs the import tasks and starts the Middleman preview server.
 * `$ bundle exec rake publish:full`: Runs the import tasks, builds the site, and syncs it to S3.
 * `$ bundle exec rake publish:build_only`: Builds the site and syncs it to S3 without running the import tasks.

+&copy; 2014 Guillermo Esteves.
+Feel free to take a look and use this for your own projects, but please don’t straight up republish my website verbatim.